Degree FAQ

 This gives flexibility, as well as a structured platform for students to build on.

-You’ll notice the partnership degrees are in engineering, science, computing, tourism and digital media.
-These subject areas are aligned to the job market – there is demand from Scotland-based employers for work-ready graduates in these subject areas.
+Our partnership degrees are offered in subject areas that are aligned to the job market – there is demand from Scotland-based employers for work-ready graduates in these subject areas.

 In years 1 and 2, students are timetabled for 16 hours of classes each week of term (although there can be more).
-“Classes” can mean lectures as well as practical activities, e.g. lab work in BSc (Hons) Applied Biological Sciences, or project work in BA (Hons) Digital Media.
+“Classes” can mean lectures as well as practical activities.
 Usually, classes are scheduled over 3 days.
 Usually, this leaves students with 2 weekdays plus weekends for self-study, assessments, work, and other commitments outside of education.

 In years 3 and 4 while on university timetables, you will find your contact hours will be different.
 In some subjects, you might have less contact time, and in others your timetabled hours may increase.
 Regardless of your course, you’ll need to set aside more time for self-study.
 Where the university allows you to choose modules in years 3 and 4, your contact hours will also differ depending on which modules you select.
 Your university timetable can consist of tutorials, practical sessions and seminars, as well as lectures.